usbarmory/armory-drive/README.md

   Unsigned releases are therefore recommended only for test/evaluation purposes and are *not recommended for protection of sensitive data*.

-  To enable the full security model either install F-Secure signed releases or compile your own.
+  To enable the full security model install a signed release, which enables Secure Boot.

+* F-Secure signed releases: the installation of such firmware images causes F-Secure own secure boot public keys to be *permanently fused* on your USB armory, fully converting the device to exclusive use with the F-Secure Armory mobile application.

 * F-Secure signed releases: the installation of such firmware images causes F-Secure own secure boot public keys to be *permanently fused* on your